GCheung55/Neuro/README.md

 ```

 ## Mixin: Silent
-__Silent__ is a MooTools Class object without a constructor.
-It is used as a mixin for other Class objects, providing a solution to disable before a function executes, and re-enabling afterwards.
+A Utility Class.
+It provides a solution to disable before a function executes, and re-enabling afterwards.

 ### isSilent
 ---